 Under the previous site visit system, ACS reviewers received a high-level summary of a center’s TQIP results.
 This summary report provided only a broad overview of trauma center performance.

 Under the new system, ACS reviewers will receive the trauma center’s full TQIP report ahead of time.
 During the site visit, this will allow reviewers to skip open-ended questions and focus immediately on potential issues.

-“So the discussion is going to be — OK, what have you learned from your report and how are you acting on it?” said Avery Nathens, MD, MPH, PhD, medical director of ACS trauma quality programs.
+“So the discussion is going to be focused on: What have you learned from your report and how are you acting on it?” said Avery Nathens, MD, MPH, PhD, medical director of ACS trauma quality programs.